Sunday, March 10, 2019

 Shophouses once purchased by her mother.

-While Yit Foh's chalet-typed accommodation appears to be of better quality, Fatt Choi or tfc in short may have customer's preference by virtue of its strategic location which has a commanding bird eye view of Tenom town, Padas River and its surrounding.
+While Yit Foh's chalet-typed accommodation appears to be of better quality, Fatt Choi or tfc in short may have customer's preference by virtue of its strategic location.
+The site has a commanding bird eye view of Tenom town, Padas River and its surrounding.

 Anyone familiar with Tenom food and who come to spend a night there will not leave without eating some of the popular food at the local market.
-The "economic mee", yong tau foo and chun ken are some of the must eat items.
+The "economic mee", yong tau foo and chun kian are some of the must-eat-items.
 We faithfully completed the ritual and did not miss savoring any of these food items.

 Corn chicken or commonly being referred to as Pau Suk Kai is another favorite item.
 On Sunday evening, we drove across Padas bridge towards Sapong to look for food outlet that serves Terrapin and corn chicken.
 We finally ended at Sungai Wang Restaurant.

-In Sungai Wang, we bumped into the local Kapitan, Wong Tet Yeun who was having dinner with his wife.
-Wong, a friend of mine and to my surprise also an acquaintance of Ah Miau.
+In Sungai Wang, we bumped into the local Kapitan, Wong Tet Yun who was having dinner with his wife.
+Wong, a friend of mine and to my surprise is also an acquaintance of Ah Miau.

 Photos of old Tenom